๐Ÿ”ŸElementary Algebra

 Inverse Functions

-Compare: Composition vs. Inverse—composition combines two different functions into one operation, while inverse reverses a single function's effect.
-Remember: f(f1(x))=xf(f^{-1}(x)) = x always, which is how you verify an inverse is correct.
+Compare: Composition vs. Inverse.
+Composition combines two different functions into one operation, while inverse reverses a single function's effect.
+The verification identity f(fโˆ’1(x))=xf(f^{-1}(x)) = x is itself a composition that should always return the original input.

 Quick Reference Table